Dataport/polar/packages/clients/dish/README.md

 | internalHost | string | The URL of the server where the DISH software and the monument services are hosted. |
 | internServicesBaseUrl | string | A combination of host, port and path to create a base URL that can be used for the monument services that run on the same server. |

-The `internalHost` is also needed as parameter for the DishExportMap plugin and the gfi plugin, and is passed as attribute of `configOverride` in the `createMap` call.
-DishExportMap needs this parameter to create the right URL for addressing the backend.
-The gfi displays photographs of the monuments and uses the parameter as path to the right folder on the server.
+The `internalHost` is also needed as parameter for the gfi plugin.
+It displays photographs of the monuments and uses the parameter as path to the right folder on the server.

 ### Example configuration